-Arkansas Department of Human Services (DHS), Office of Community Services (OCS) is the grantee for the Emergency Solutions Grant (ESG).
-DHS administers allocation of funding for the ESG Program.
-OCS is represented on the CATCH Board of Directors, ensuring communication between the two organizations.
+Arkansas Department of Human Services (DHS), Office of Community Services (OCS) is the grantee for the Emergency Solutions Grant (ESG) in the state of Arkansas.
+OCS is represented on the CATCH Board of Directors, ensuring coordination between the two organizations.
 An application-based formula is used for allocation of funds, based upon funding available and the number of applicants and amount of funding requested by CATCH member agencies.
 DHS meets annually with CoC's and entitlement cities throughout the state to discuss planning, areas lacking service providers, and funding.
 This ensures excellent communication between the ESG Program and recipients of ESG funding, including CoC's.
 The statewide HMIS lead agency is represented on the CATCH Board.
 PIT and HIC Count planning occurs between the HMIS lead and the CATCH PIT Count Committee.
 Homelessness information is discussed at Con Plan public hearings held across the jurisdiction area.

-FY2017 CoC Application Page 6 09/15/2017 ------------------------ -------------------
+FY2017 CoC Application Page 6 09/28/2017 ------------------------ -------- ------------